youarehero/youarehero/docs/index.rst

-.. projecttemplate documentation master file, created by sphinx-quickstart on Mon Mar 19 11:59:21 2012.
+.. youarehero documentation master file, created by sphinx-quickstart on Mon Mar 19 11:59:21 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to projecttemplate's documentation!
+Welcome to youarehero's documentation!
 ===========================================

 Contents: